bargavi-dev/chat-app-version-two/README.md

   <br>
   <br>
   <h2>Programming</h2>
-  <p>This app was built using node.js and socket.io for the backend/creating the server and React-Native as the front-end framwork.
+  <p>This app was built using node.js and socket.io for the backend/creating the server and React-Native as the front-end framework.
 Socket.io was used to create web-sockets that would allow for real-time chatting between users.
 A unique socket is associated with each user through a Redux action.
 Redux is also used to store and access state throughout the app.
 I used Expo in order to view and debug the app in both the browser view and the mobile simulator. </p>

 </body>